 Residential Single Family Incentives

-- Up to $200 per year for participating in demand-response charging events with a two year commitment.
+• Up to $200 per year for participating in managed charging events with a two year commitment.

-A $100 enrollment incentive is offered to people who participate using either telematics or a charger upgrade device.
+A $100 enrollment incentive is offered to people who participate using either telematics, plus the managed charging incentive.

 Both Eversource and UI permit two incentives per household.